Frederick II, Holy Roman Emperor: Literature and science

 Frederick had a great thirst for knowledge and learning.
-Frederick employed Jews from Sicily, who had migrated there from the holy land, at his court to translate Greek and Arabic works.
+Frederick employed Jews from Sicily, who had migrated there from the Holy Land, to translate Greek and Arabic works.
 He also introduced paper into a European court.

 He played a major role in promoting literature through the Sicilian School of poetry.
-His Sicilian royal court in Palermo, saw the first use of a literary form of an Italo-Romance language, Sicilian.
+His Sicilian royal court in Palermo saw the first use of a literary form of an Italo-Romance language, Sicilian.
 Through the mix of Arabic, Hebrew, Latin, Greek, and Sicilian language poems and art at the court, Arabic "muwashshahat" or "girdle poems" influenced the birth of the sonnet.
-The language developed by Giacomo da Lentini and Pier delle Vigne in the Sicilian School of Poetry gathering around Frederick II of Swabia in the first half of the thirteenth century had a decisive influence on Dante Alighieri and then on the development of Italian language itself.
+The language developed by Giacomo da Lentini and Pier delle Vigne in the Sicilian School of Poetry gathering around Frederick II in the first half of the thirteenth century had a decisive influence on Dante Alighieri and then on the development of Italian language itself.
 Dante even regarded Frederick as the father of Italian poetry.
 The school and its poetry were saluted by Dante and his peers and predate by at least a century the use of the Tuscan idiom as the elite literary language of Italy.

 Frederick II is the author of the first treatise on the subject of falconry, De Arte Venandi cum Avibus ("The Art of Hunting with Birds").
 In the words of the historian Charles Homer Haskins:

 It is a scientific book, approaching the subject from Aristotle but based closely on observation and experiment throughout, Divisivus et Inquisitivus, in the words of the preface; it is at the same time a scholastic book, minute and almost mechanical in its divisions and subdivisions.
 It is also a rigidly practical book, written by a falconer for falconers and condensing a long experience into systematic form for the use of others.

 For this book, he drew from sources in the Arabic language.
 Frederick's pride in his mastery of the art is illustrated by the story that, when he was ordered to become a subject of the Great Khan (Batu) and receive an office at the Khan's court, he remarked that he would make a good falconer, for he understood birds very well.
-He maintained up to fifty falconers at a time in his court, and in his letters he requested Arctic gyrfalcons from Lübeck and even from Greenland.
+He maintained up to fifty falconers at a time in his court, and in his letters, he requested Arctic gyrfalcons from Lübeck and even from Greenland.
 One of the two existing versions was modified by his son Manfred, also a keen falconer.
+His mention of Greenland in his falcon treatise serves as an early non-Scandinavian reference to North America.

-David Attenborough in "Natural Curiosities" notes that Frederick fully understood the migration of some birds at a time when all sorts of now improbable theories were common.
+David Attenborough in Natural Curiosities notes that Frederick fully understood the migration of some birds at a time when all sorts of now improbable theories were common.